eddoww/modded-schematics/README.md

 * **~~Immersive Tech~~**
 * Mekanism
 * Pneumaticraft
-* Soul Shards The Old Ways
+* Soul Shards: The Old Ways
 * Tech Reborn
 * Terraqueous
 * **~~Thaumcraft~~**
-* Tinkers Smeltery (5x5 smeltery && a separate massive block/ingot cooling unit)
+* Tinkers' Construct Smeltery (5x5 with a separate massive block/ingot cooling unit)
 * **~~Vanilla~~**
 * **~~Wizardry~~**
 * **~~Woot~~**

+## Permissions

+This project is licensed under the terms of the MIT license, which means you're allowed to share, edit and include it in any projects without express permission.

+While the MIT license technically requires attribution, you don't have to mention us in your project, although we would prefer it if you provided a link to this repository.

 ## Credits